Laura: First question; what is your name?

 Laura: Okay.
 The woman I interviewed before you, she used to work for them.

 Father: Yeah.
 We all did.
-What do you have now in Detroit?

-Father: So I mean, it's, it’s been even, you know, just even growing up.
+So I mean, it's, it’s been even, you know, just even growing up.
 You know, I played football in school, and because the lack of peripheral vision, I would always have to look down the line in order to see and sometimes I would, I would jump the gun.
 So I got penalized a few times.
 I started to know what, how to deal with it, you know?
 Uh grocery shopping, cooking, you know, any normal things.
+You know I had, I had to quit driving about 10 years ago.

-Father: Because of the disease.
+Father: Yeah, but I had all kinds of mirrors in the car.
+And, I never made left turns.
+Because of the disease.
 And I will make a right turn, go to the light or an intersection, and, and come back.

-Laura: Yeah.
-Man, and then you think too about how much time that just adds into your day or you just like going to the grocery store, it'll take someone else 10 minutes, it will take you what, like 15 or 20.
+Laura: Man, and then you think too about how much time that just adds into your day or you just like going to the grocery store, it'll take someone else 10 minutes, it will take you like 15 or 20.

 Father: Yeah, just to find a can of peas.

 Father: Yeah.
-That’s uh, it is, it’s, it’s different.Especially now that my vision has deteriorated to where it's at now.
+That’s uh, it is, it’s, it’s different.
+Especially now that my vision has deteriorated to where it's at now.
 I usually have to have somebody go shopping with me.
 In order to find specific items, you know?
-So I've got dairy arranged in Walmart stores and so on so I memorize.
+So I've got dairy arranged in Walmart stores and so on, so I memorize.

-Laura: Yeah.
-That's hard.
-So when did you start wrestling?
+Laura:When did you start wrestling?

 Father: So WWE, I’m in those books.
 I met Chris Jericho, and a lot of the other guys over there.
 It's really, really neat.
 I've been able to you know, because of what growing up was really rough for me.
 I grew up with a lot of abuse, a lot of drinking and drugs and stuff.
 I've lost uncles and aunties to drugs and jumping out windows and stuff because of the drugs.
 And as I got older, I was seemed like, I was always the cause of the blindness too; the cause a lot of problem.
 I always felt like I was a kid that, you know, if it said ‘boneless chicken’, I always got the bone.

-Laura: Aww.
-Yeah.
-Because they thought, like, you wouldn't notice or?
+Laura: Because they thought you wouldn't notice?

 Father: No, I mean, it was just the way life was.
 You know?